Best time to find cheap flights, 3% potential price drop

 If you’re looking for an island getaway but are stuck trying to decide where to go, look no further than Nassau: You don’t want to miss the festivities that take place in this Caribbean capital throughout the year.
-If your Nassau flight is planned after the winter holidays, take part in Junkanoo – the rowdy parades filled with boisterous music and colorful costumes that hit the streets after the Christmas holidays.
+If you visit Nassau after the winter holidays, take part in Junkanoo – the rowdy parades filled with boisterous music and colorful costumes that hit the streets after the Christmas holidays.

-Regardless of when you book your Nassau flight, you’ll find yourself in a steamy tropical paradise.
-The temperature in Nassau doesn’t vary much throughout the year; highs top out around 90 degrees Fahrenheit on average during the summertime.
-Hurricane season is something to consider when you’re making the arrangements for your Nassau flight – though flights to Nassau tend to be cheaper from June to November, the fierce rains wreak havoc on the islands and cause severe life-threatening damage to beaches and property.
+Regardless of when you visit Nassau, you’ll find yourself in a steamy tropical paradise.
+The temperature in Nassau doesn’t vary much throughout the year; highs top out around an average of 90 degrees during the summertime (May to September).
+Hurricane season is something to consider when you’re booking your flights – though they tend to be cheaper from June to November, the fierce rains wreak havoc on the islands and cause severe life-threatening damage to beaches and property.

-Book your Nassau flight for a relaxing retreat spent lounging on the island’s sandy stretches or a chance to party all night at one of the island’s famed locales.
+Nassau is great for a relaxing retreat spent lounging on the island’s sandy stretches or a chance to party all night at one of the island’s famed locales.

 Nassau is home to the biggest Junkanoo celebration come Boxing Day, so flights to Nassau fill up fast for the weeks surrounding Christmas and New Year’s Day.
-Nassau flights are especially full in the winter, when visitors from Europe and North America flock to the island to escape the snow and bask in the sun.
+They are especially full from December to February, when visitors from Europe and North America flock to the island to escape the snow and bask in the sun.

-Hurricane season lasts from the beginning of spring through the end of autumn, and this is the best time to find cheap flights to Nassau due to the lull in tourism.
+Hurricane season lasts from the early June through the end of November, and this is the best time to find cheap flights to Nassau due to the lull in tourism.
 Nassau hosts a variety of performances and events during this time to keep visitors coming throughout the year, and the Bahamas National Trust Wine & Art Festival draws quite a crowd in late October.

-- Looking for something to watch while packing for your flight to Nassau?
+Looking for something to watch while packing for your flight?
 Nassau plays an important part in several of the James Bond films, acting as both a setting and a filming location.
 “Thunderball”, starring Sean Connery as 007, is the Bond blockbuster that spotlights Nassau, while “Casino Royale”, starring Daniel Craig, also features Nassau.

-- If you’re hoping to explore the surrounding islands before your return Nassau flight, take advantage of the numerous inter-island ferries servicing the Bahamian archipelago and spend the day touring Harbor Island.
+If you’re hoping to explore the surrounding islands, take advantage of the numerous inter-island ferries servicing the Bahamian archipelago and spend the day touring Harbor Island.
 There are plenty of island tour packages available that include boat travel as well as an introductory tour of Harbor Island.